mackstann/htpicker/README.markdown

 [directory] is optional and defaults to the current directory.

-After its first run, you will now have a ~/.htpickerrc config file that you can edit to add support for more file types and programs to play them, as well as file patterns to ignore, and toggling fullscreen mode.
+After its first run, you will now have a ~/.htpickerrc config file that you can edit to change a few things:

+* which programs are used to play given filename patterns.
+* which filename patterns should be ignored/hidden altogether.
+* various feature toggles like fullscreen and animations.

 General Controls
 ================